 Today’s biggest passenger ship also has one of the biggest ship propellers in the world.

-ABB manufactured six meter propellers run the massive ship.
-The propellers are rotatable and provide greater maneuverability to the ship.
+ABB manufactured six-meter propellers to run the massive ship.
+The propellers are rotatable and provide greater manoeuvrability to the ship.

 These propellers measured 23 feet and 6 inches and weighed 38 tons each.
 The propellers were made of bronze metal.
-Each of these propellers was powered by a separate engine, creating a total power of 30,000 hp.
-It has been argued that Titanic’s propellers were the largest propellers to be built ever.
+Each propeller was powered by a separate engine, creating a total power of 30,000 hp.
+It has been argued that the Titanic’s propellers were the largest ever to be built.

 5. Queen Elizabeth 2